Teithiut/jobert-site/vote.md

 #### Academics
 - Organize peer tutoring/group studying sessions

 - Create a public repository of class resources

 #### Events
 - Organize low-cost, high-fun events, such as locker decoration competitions and jam sessions

+- Host monthly Costco shopping trips to aid students' cost of living in Metro Vancouver

-- Improve MUSA's physical presence around the School
+- Improve MUSA's physical presence around the School through ad-hoc boothing

 - Recruit more sponsors for MUSA events

 #### And more!
-- Give weekly Instagram updates on opportunities for music students
+- Give weekly updates on opportunities for music students through Instagram and email

 - Transform the MUSA Discord server into a central hub for music student life